okta/odyssey/packages/docs/components/toast.md

 <Description>

-Success Toasts should be used to inform users of successful or completed processes.
+Use Success Toasts to inform users of successful or completed processes.

 <button class="ods-button is-ods-button-secondary" v-on:click="addToast('success')">See it live</button>